Club Profile

 Going to a Game at Borussia Dortmund

-GETTING THERE: Directions to Signal Iduna Park are on the club’s website.
-PUBS & GRUB: Coming soon!
 AROUND TOWN: Dortmund is in the western part of Germany in a very densely-populated area with cities like Cologne and Düsseldorf.
 The economy is former industrial and currently more research- and technology-oriented.
-It’s also known…
+It’s also known for large woodlands and park areas, especially Westfalenpark, one of the biggest inner-city parks in Europe, and has numerous theaters and museums.
+It also, like most German cities, has a large Christmas market.

 Borussia Dortmund Tickets